Workers' Communist League of New Zealand: Rights Centre and labour movement

-In 1983 the Auckland Unemployed Workers' Rights Centre was founded, at an assembly of unemployed workers, Auckland University students, WCL members, community workers, Auckland Trades Council representatives and PEP workers.
-Majority of the Rights Centre founders came from WCL, such as Sue Bradford, Bill Bradford, Zoe Truell and Brian Avison.
+In 1983 the Auckland Unemployed Workers' Rights Centre was founded, at an assembly of unemployed workers, Auckland University students, WCL members, community workers, Auckland Trades Council representatives and Project Employment Programme workers.
+The majority of the Rights Centre founders came from WCL, such as Sue Bradford, Bill Bradford, Zoe Truell and Brian Avison.

 The Rights Centre rivalled the Auckland Trades Council-sponsored Auckland Unemployed Workers Union, which was led by the SUP.
 There was notable tensions between the SUP and WCL within the unemployed workers' movement.
 When the Te Roopu Rawakore o Aotearoa movement for unemployed workers was launched in 1985, the WCL and the Rights Centre played a key role in it.
 In 1987 WCL supported Therese O'Connell as a candidate for vice president of the New Zealand Council of Trade Unions, running against Angela Foulkes.

 Later period

 As of the mid-1980s, WCL was estimated to have had around 120 members and a larger network of sympathizers.
 During the 1985 protests against the planned All Blacks tour in South Africa, WCL reportedly controlled the demonstration's marshals' committee of the Citizens Opposed to the Springbok Tour, thus effectively controlling the protest movement in Wellington.
-In the preparations for protests against the 1985 All Blacks tour in South Africa, WCL sought to combat sexism throughout the protest movement.
+In the preparations for protests against the proposed 1985 tour, WCL sought to combat sexism throughout the protest movement.

-WCL remain active in anti-Apartheid movements and organised solidarity campaigns for Central America.
+WCL remained active in anti-apartheid movements and organised solidarity campaigns for Central America.
 WCL maintained links with the National Democratic Front of the Philippines.

 In its latter period WCL was led by Graeme Clarke.
 By the late 1980s WCL held formal conversations with the Trotskyist Socialist Action League about a possible merger, albeit no such unification materialized.

 Dissolution and launch of Left Currents

 By 1989 the group was estimated to have had some 50 members.
 The last issue of Unity was published on 16 March 1990.
-The issue outlined that the publication had been discontinued due to financial difficulties, that the 7th WCL congress held in January 1990 had disbanded the party and that a new organization called Left Currents had been formed in its place.
-The 16 March 1990 Unity issue stated that Left Currents intended "build a revolutionary alliance for the forces struggling for Maori, women's and workers liberation" and that the organization had removed the word 'communist' from its discourse due to its "negative associations with monolithic, patriarchal, excessively hierarchical, racist and/or national chauvinistic, and environmentally exploitative actions of communist parties in power".
+The issue outlined that the publication had been discontinued due to financial difficulties, that the 7th WCL congress held in January 1990 had disbanded the party and that a new organisation called Left Currents had been formed in its place.

+The 16 March 1990 Unity issue stated that Left Currents intended to "build a revolutionary alliance for the forces struggling for Maori, women's and workers liberation" and that the organisation had removed the word 'communist' from its discourse due to its "negative associations with monolithic, patriarchal, excessively hierarchical, racist and/or national chauvinistic, and environmentally exploitative actions of communist parties in power".
 Left Currents lasted for about a year before becoming defunct.

 The history of the WCL is outlined in Ron Smith's 1994 autobiography Working Class Son: My Fight Against Capitalism and War.